HIGHLIGHTS

 enjoyed on board in the Viking Theater.
 Should we get into the pack ice

-where the sea usually is calm, a Zodiac cruise will be arranged.
+where the sea usually is calm, our captain will cruise slowly between

 DAY